Gettor/DMHelper/README.md

 This should start project at `localhost::4200`

+Also make sure to have prerequisites:

+`node server.js`

+Sets up lightweight backend server for database queries

+`sudo service mongod start`

+Use this command if mongoDB is not currently running

 # Database

 MongoDB (version 3.4.7 currently) is used here.
 Set it up according to tutorial here (for Ubuntu): `https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/`